jchai002/choir-justice-supplies/us/en/adding-a-toll-free-number.markdown

 ## How do I set up a toll-free number?

-You can set up a toll-free number by following these instructions:
+The instructions below will walk you through setting up your account's first toll-free number.
+You can set up additional toll-free numbers by contacting a Customer Support representative.

 1. Log into your Ooma Office Manager at [{{ site.office_link.us }}]({{ site.office_link.us }}) and navigate to "[Numbers]({{ site.office_link.us }}/#manage_phone_number)" under the "Setup" tab, and then click "+Add Number."
 Choose "Add toll-free number" as shown in the image below: \\
    ![add number]({{ site.baseurl }}/assets/images/ooma_office_manager/add_phone_number.png)